martinthomson/ech-pnmasq/draft-thomson-tls-ech-pnmasq.md

 For `RANDOM_BITS`,
-generating less than twice the number of bits as the base-2 logarithm of the anonymity set size ensures that a collision across the names in the set is highly likely.
+generating less than twice the number of bits as the base 2 logarithm of the anonymity set size ensures that a collision across the names in the set is highly likely.
+This value might be set significantly less than this limit to account for the risk that not all hidden names will be in active use.

 Combining this information using a hash function, then taking a limited number of bits